 The next day, the patient was even worse.
 Literally begging, Benamy found another physician (an internist named Soloway) at Regional Medical Center to accept the transfer, and Torrence was sent there by air ambulance.
 The CT scan at Regional was read as unrevealing (in retrospect, a subtle but crucial abnormality was overlooked), and Soloway managed Torrence's symptoms with more pain medicines and sedation.
 Overnight, however, the patient deteriorated even further—“awake, moaning, yelling,” according to the nursing notes—and needed to be physically restrained.
 Soloway called the neurologist, Dr. Jones, at home, who told him that he “was familiar with the case and … the non-focal neurological exam and the normal CT scan made urgent clinical problems unlikely.”
 He went on to say that “he would evaluate the patient the next morning.”

 But by the next morning, Torrence was dead.
-An autopsy revealed that the head trauma had torn a ...
+An autopsy revealed that the head trauma had ...